 Hydro excavation is the process of excavation, which is moving or removing soil, using pressurized water.
-The removed soil and water slurry is then vacuumed into a debris tank.
+Our vacuum truck services then remove the soil and water slurry by vacuuming it into a debris tank.
 This allows you to accurately excavate soil and locate underground utility lines or other underground items.

 Hydro excavation uses pressurized wands to blast water onto the ground.
 This method has been very successful because you can adjust the pressure of the wands which allows you to remove soil in a relatively gentle manner.
 Ensuring that there is no damage to any utility lines or underground objects.